ezEngine/docs-src/pages/docs/custom-code/cpp/cpp-project-generation.md

    Currently the locations for where the C++ source is stored and where the project will be built are both hard-coded to be within the project directory.

+1. Choose the desired name for the plugin or leave the default.

 1. Choose the desired MSVC solution version.

 1. Press the **Generate Solution** button and wait for it to finish.